 Optimizing for mobile is critical as an average of 70% of purchases convert on mobile devices.
 When designing your storefront, it is a good idea to preview the pages in desktop and mobile to ensure images, videos, text overlays, etc. are not cropped or incorrectly displayed when changing the viewing format.

 As previously mentioned, marketing campaigns can be used to drive traffic directly to your Amazon storefront.
 A valuable tool to use for this is a source tag, which is a URL parameter that can be added to your storefront landing page URL.
 When using this unique tag on external platforms, like Facebook, Amazon can automatically detect the tag and record the metrics.
-These insights can then be attributed as a direct result from that specific Facebook campaign.
+These insights can then be attributed as a direct result of that specific campaign.

-If you have a highly seasonal product assortment, such as Apparel, updating your Store on a quarterly basis is a good idea.
+If you have a highly seasonal product assortment, such as Apparel, updating your Storefront on a quarterly basis is a good idea.
 For example, the Vera Bradley storefront (featured below), is modified based on the seasonality specific to their brand.
 Back to school time occurs in the fall, so focusing on backpacks rather than purses is a strategy used here.

-OTHER GREAT AMAZON STOREFRONT EXAMPLES:
+OTHER GREAT STOREFRONT EXAMPLES:

 Interested in learning more about how HINGE GLOBAL can help you with your Amazon storefront?
 Set up a consultation with one of our experts here.